 If, on the other hand, you’re feeling unnecessarily hyped up and nervous at your office job, you can likely enjoy the benefits of CBD without any negative consequences.

 A great natural alternative to Xanax smoothies, full spectrum hemp oil is a research-backed herbal cure that has been shown to help calm the jitters, improve mood, and lead to homeostasis in our bodies.

 Despite the impressive number of studies published in the past several years, there is still a lot we don't know about CBD’s mechanisms of action and how much of it we need to feel anxiolytic effects.

 Since, my day to day experience of anxiety isn’t chronic, but rather set off randomly by mundane thoughts like remembering that I need to pack the house I sold to move to Montana, I take a dose of CBD whenever invasive thoughts begin to raise my heart rate and discomfort.
 Whether its placebo or the real thing I cannot say.
-However, I find relief soon after consuming 20-30 mg of full-spectrum hemp oil.
+However, I find relief soon after consuming 30-45 mg of Ned's full-spectrum CBD oil gel caps.

 Whether or not CBD is right for you and how much of it you need to consume to feel its positive effects without feeling sleepy and lethargic largely depends on your unique biological composition.
 Everyone is different and only by experimenting can you really know if hemp oil will help alleviate your symptoms.